soramitsukhmer-lab/dockerswarm-monitoring-stack/README.md

 - A Docker Swarm cluster with at least 3 nodes
 - Configure Docker daemon to expose metrics for Prometheus

+## Promstack

+A Docker Stack deployment for the monitoring suite for Docker Swarm includes (Grafana, Prometheus, cAdvisor, Node exporter and Blackbox prober exporter)

+See https://github.com/swarmlibs/promstack for more information.

+## Logstack

+Like Promstack, but for logs.
+Includes (Grafana Loki and Promtail)

+See https://github.com/swarmlibs/logstack for more information.

 ## Usage

 Initialize, (only needed to be run once):